helios-h2020/h.core-SocialEgoNetwork/README.md

 Storage storage = Storage.getInstance(storagePath, LegacyStorage.class);
 ```

-Given a file system storage abstraction, like the one above an instance of the
+Given a file system storage abstraction, like the one above, an instance of the
 contextual ego network can be loaded or created if it doesn't already exist through
 the method `ContextualEgoNetwor.getOrLoad`.
-The arguments to be passed to this method is
+The arguments to be passed to this method are
 the abstracted storage system instance, as well as the node data required to create the
 ego node if there is nothing to load - namely a String identifier of the ego node and a default
 object to attach on the ego node.